POLICY ANALYST, ENVIRONMENT,

-This is an important position to support the Association’s work on addressing federal and provincial policy issues related to plastics waste management and advancing a circular economy for plastics in Canada.
+This is an important position to support the Association’s work on environmental policy issues for the Canadian chemical industry both nationally and provincially.

-The Policy Analyst is a member of the CIAC Plastics Division and will gather information, conduct analysis, produce summaries and support CIAC staff in their advocacy and policy work.
-The Policy Analyst will also liaise with government stakeholders and industry experts to support the development and delivery of CIAC advocacy in these areas at both the national and provincial level (Québec, Ontario, Alberta and British Columbia).
+The Policy Analyst is to lead the climate change, net-zero and air quality files for the Association and provide support for any emerging and relevant environmental policy issues.
+The position will gather information, conduct analysis, produce summaries and support CIAC staff in their advocacy and policy work.
+The Policy Analyst will also liaise with government stakeholders and industry experts to support the development and delivery of CIAC advocacy in these areas at both the national, and provincial level (Québec, Ontario, and Western Canada).